EO-College/sarbian/README.md

 SARbian is provided by the [EO College](https://eo-college.org) and was developed in the framework of the project SAR-EDU.

 SAR-EDU is funded by the Federal Ministry of Economics and Technology, on the basis of a decision by the German Bundestag.

+## Disclaimer

+SARbian is not affiliated with Debian.
+Debian is a registered trademark owned by Software in the Public Interest, Inc.